mconlon17/organization-ontology/docs/source/datatype-properties.rst

 All Datatype Properties
 -----------------------

-:ref:`Table DatatypeProperty` lists all the datatype properties in the ORG ontology.
+`Table DatatypeProperty`_ lists all the datatype properties in the ORG ontology.

 .. include:: tab-DatatypeProperty.rst